Leonid1991/ManNN/README.md

 These programs are to demonstrate my abilities to solve classification problems given by Manchester Uni. with NN.

-It has three distinct parts: Myopia, papila, PAPILA & TREND problems.
+It has three distinct parts: Myopia, PAPILA & TREND problems.
 Links :
 	Myopia - https://shorturl.at/ASTY5
  	PAPILA - https://figshare.com/articles/dataset/PAPILA/14798004/1